batcholi/XenonCode/README.md

 A code statement may also end with a trailing comment

 # Limitations
-This language is designed to potentially be executed on Server-side in a multiplayer game, hence for security and performance reasons there are limits to what users can do.
+This language is designed to potentially be executed Server-side in the context of a multiplayer game, hence for security and performance reasons there are limits to what users can do.

-- No pointer nor reference types
+- No pointer nor reference types (except for implementation-defined objects)
-- The number of instructions per cycle may be limited, on which an overflow can slow things down
+- The number of instructions per cycle may be limited, upon which an overflow may cause a virtual crash for the user
-- Arrays may be limited in size at runtime, on which an overflow may trigger a virtual crash
+- Arrays may be limited in size at runtime, upon which an overflow may trigger a virtual crash for the user
-- Recursive stack (calling a function recursively) is NOT allowed
+- Recursive stack (calling a function recursively) is NOT allowed for the user
+- Functions MUST be fully defined BEFORE their use (this ensures the previous point)

 ### Per-Virtual-Computer limitations
 These are defined per implementation and may include multiple variants or be customizable by the user